luis6156/Breakout/README.md

 Made using C++ and OpenGL.

-Tutorial provided by learnopengl.com
+Tutorial provided by the author Joey DeVries of the site learnopengl.com under the CC BY-NC 4.0 license.

-Implementation and changes to the game made by Micu Florian-Luis.
+Implementation and changes to the code made by Micu Florian-Luis.

+This game was made in order to familiarize myself with the 3D concepts of computer programming.
+In the near future, I will add more features and optimizations to better increase my understanding.

 Installation & Uninstall:
 To install the game use the installer provided in: